programminghistorian/ph-submissions/lessons/intro-to-linked-data.md

 {% include figure.html filename="intro-to-linked-data-fig6.png" caption="triple diagram showing that Jack Straw represented Blackburn" %}

-This triple isn't a pleasure to read.
-That's because, as mentioned at the opening of this section, triples aren't meant for humans to read but for computers.
+Triples aren't normally a pleasure to read: they're meant for computers, not humans.
 LOD generally consists of lots and lots of these triples; machines have to do the work of reading them: we don't.
-We'll come back to triples later.
+We'll come back to triples shortly.

 The numbers I gave for the two Jack Straws example we come from the [Virtual International Authority File](https://viaf.org) (VIAF), which is maintained by a consortium of libraries worldwide to try to address the problem of the myriad ways in which the same person might be referred to.
-The unique identifier I used for the Blackburn constituency came from *[The Dilipad project](http://www.geonames.org/) (on which I worked), which aimed to produce LOD for things like MPs' party affiliation and constituencies.
+The unique identifier I used for the Blackburn constituency came from *[The Dilipad project](http://dilipad.history.ac.uk) (on which I worked), which aimed to produce LOD for things like MPs' party affiliation and constituencies.
 Notice that we had to represent the fact that constituencies changes their boundaries over time: Jack Straw represented the constituency known as "Blackburn" in its post-1955 incarnation; there were other, slightly different, constituencies with the same name in earlier times.

 Unfortunately, it is not always obvious which of the published lists online is best to use: one might be more widely used than another, but the latter might be more comprehensive for a particular purpose.
 There will also be cases where you can't find a dataset with that information: imagine if you wanted to write triples about yourself and your immediate family relationships; in this case you would have to invent your own identifiers.
-Looking at other people's LOD is the best way to learn which resources most used.

 *[Tim Berners-Lee](https://en.wikipedia.org/wiki/Tim_Berners-Lee)*, who came up with a way of linking documents together over a network, and thus created the World Wide Web, has long been a leading proponent of LOD.
 To encourage more use of LOD he has suggested a *[five-star rating system](https://www.w3.org/DesignIssues/LinkedData.html)* to encourage everyone to move as far towards LOD as possible.
 In essence, it's good to publish data openly at all, especially if it uses open formats and public standards, but best of all if it links to other people's data too.